MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

         };
         ```

-    - A call is made to the `/search/query` Microsoft Graph API using the `Providers.globalProvider.graph.client.api()` function.
-A POST request by calling the `post()` function and passing the `filter`.
+    - A call is then made to the `/search/query` Microsoft Graph API using the `Providers.globalProvider.graph.client.api()` function.
+The `filter` object is passed to the `post()` function which sends the data to the API.

         ```typescript
         const searchResults = await Providers.globalProvider.graph.client.api('/search/query').post(filter);
         ```

-    - The search results are then iterated through.
-If there are "hits" (results), the document is added to the `files` array.
+    - The search results are then iterated through to locate `hits`.
+Each `hit` contains information about the document that was found.
+A property named `resource` contains the document metadata and is added to the `files` array.

         ```typescript
         if (searchResults.value.length !== 0) {